friendsofhyperf/components/docs/en/components/model-hashids.md

 composer require friendsofhyperf/model-hashids
 ```

+The package requires `hashids/hashids` and Hyperf 3.2's config, database, and stringable components.
-Additionally, publish the vendor configuration file to your application (required for dependencies):
+Publish the configuration file only when you need to customize the hashid settings:

 ```shell
 php bin/hyperf.php vendor:publish friendsofhyperf/model-hashids